AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-44/acsd-56246-scheduling-product-updates-clears-multiselect-attributes-data.md

 `bin/magento setup:perf:generate-fixtures setup/performance-toolkit/profiles/ce/small.xml`
 1. Run
 `bin/magento setup:upgrade`
-1. Go to admin > Pick any simple product > Select all items in Program attribute > Save the product
+1. Go to **[!UICONTROL admin]** > Pick any simple product > Select all items in program attribute > and click on **[!UICONTROL Save the product]**.
-1. Schedule an update for this product in the next minute and run the below command to get Content Staging working:
+1. Schedule an update for this product in the next minute and run the command below to get the Content Staging working:
 `for i in {1..100}; do bin/magento cron:run; done`

 <u>Expected results</u>: